 Additionally, each ALF usually has a services contract with their residents that provide supervision and monitoring in common areas and possibly within the resident’s apartment.

-Every fall must be reported to the appropriate authorities promptly to ensure no additional harm comes to the fallen resident.
+Every fall must be reported promptly to the appropriate authorities to ensure no additional harm to the fallen resident.
 Any failure to report a fall according to assisted living regulations could result in a monetary citation or a more severe penalty.

-As a part of the services the licensed assisted living community provides, all staff members must receive adequate training to prevent falls that may occur through negligence or lack of supervision.
+As part of the licensed assisted living community’s services, all staff members must receive adequate training to prevent falls that may occur through negligence or lack of supervision.

 How Do You Prevent Falls in Assisted-Living Facilities?

-According to the National Council on aging, 25% of the elderly fall every year, resulting in more than 30,000 preventable deaths.
-For the assisted living facility management, employees must focus and commit to an ongoing process to prevent falls.
+According to the National Council on Aging, 25% of the elderly fall every year, resulting in more than 30,000 preventable deaths.
+Employees must focus and commit to an ongoing process to prevent falls for assisted living facility management.

-Environmental factors in assisted-living may contribute to a resident falling.
-These factors could include low lighting, slippery floors, cluttered areas, and tripping hazards like unlevel surfaces, oxygen tubing, and slippery sidewalks.
+Environmental factors in assisted living may contribute to a resident falling.
+These factors include low lighting, slippery floors, cluttered areas, tripping hazards like unlevel surfaces, oxygen tubing, and slippery sidewalks.

 Typically, adult children recognize that providing care to an aging parent or grandparent has become untenable when their loved one is less capable of taking care of themselves or becoming needier in the assistance they need.

 At some point, accidents, including falling, occur more frequently than before.
 An individual suffering from a chronic condition could be slower to recover from an injury, where even the most fundamental personal care task becomes challenging or impossible.

 Those with memory loss or neglecting their financial obligations and paying bills often indicate it is time for outside help.
 Assisted living residents typically eat healthier meals, live in a cleaner household environment, and have access to social companionship often unavailable in the household.